preetyloss/CustomFortniteBotLobby/README.md

 getUserStatus('testUsername');
 ```

+### WARNING!
-⚠️ If you kill the terminal, this will not work (the status will not change to offline), you need to do the command bot@logout
+⚠️ If you kill the terminal, this will not work (the status will not change to offline), you need to do the command bot@logout or /panel and then click on the button logout

 ## 🚀 New Features
 ✅ A API that allow to get the status and if the bot is available